Myshgithub/Power-BI/README.md

 https://docs.microsoft.com/en-us/power-query/creatingfirstconnector

 # View ConnectWise Data in Power BI via REST API
-This seems an interesting project related to Power BI that I get chance to be familiar with it as Deeloper Intern, and also go through ConnectWise as Developer too: https://developer.connectwise.com/Products/Manage https://developer.connectwise.com/Products/Manage/Developer_Guide
+This seems an interesting project related to Power BI that I get chance to be familiar with it as Developer Intern, and also go through ConnectWise as Developer too: https://developer.connectwise.com/Products/Manage https://developer.connectwise.com/Products/Manage/Developer_Guide